FINANCIAL AID RATE81%

 - Music Program

 - Elementary and Secondary School Teacher Education Program

-UNT is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University of North Texas is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Basketball (Conference Usa)